 The RRHA is a five-member board, including a resident board member, and oversees the Round Rock Housing Authority.
 The board is appointed by the City of Round Rock Mayor.
-The City of Round Rock Council employ their affordable housing knowledge in selecting new board members when a position becomes available.
 The City is invested in ensuring that selections made are in the best interest of the Round Rock Housing Authority.
 Each board member appointed by CORR Mayor possess management qualities that will ensure that best business practices are deployed.